-Any Ohio State University student currently enrolled at a regional campus who is interested in switching to the Columbus campus into the Public Health Pre-Major must first view the video linked here.
-They must also complete the quiz at the end of the video.
-After successfully completing the quiz, they will be provided with instructions on how to schedule an appointment with a College of Public Health academic advisor.
-If after meeting with a College of Public Health undergraduate academic advisor, the student decides to switch to the Columbus campus to complete the Public Health major and he/she meets the requirements to switch to the Columbus campus (2.8 cumulative Ohio State University GPA or higher and completion of at least 30 Ohio State University credit hours) the student will need to work with his/her regional campus advisor to start the campus change process.
+Any Ohio State University student currently enrolled at a regional campus who is interested in switching to the Columbus campus into the Public Health Pre-Major must schedule an appointment with a College of Public Health academic advisor.
+If after meeting with a College of Public Health undergraduate academic advisor, the student decides to switch to the Columbus campus to complete the Public Health major and they meets the requirements to switch to the Columbus campus (2.5 cumulative Ohio State University GPA or higher and completion of at least 30 Ohio State University credit hours) the student will need to work with their regional campus advisor to start the campus change process.